Rafael09ED/Arma/scripts/ArsenalGearTemplates.Stratis/readme.txt

 3. Sync the game logic to each unit you want to use as a template loadout
 4. Set the loadout of each unit synced using the arsenal

-Units of the same type as the template units will be created with the same loadout
+Units of the same type as the template units will be created with the corresponding loadout

 Dependencies:
 	- ACE3